Fet-Mats: Discovery

 However, Fet-Mats Israelsson's body remained on display for thirty years, until he was buried in Stora Kopparberg Church in Falun on 21 December 1749.
 During renovation of the floor in the early 1860s, the remains of Fet-Mats were found again and exhibited in a display case, until he was finally buried in 1930 in the church's graveyard.

 In culture

 Fet-Mats became an inspiration for the German romanticists.
 The philosopher and naturalist Gotthilf Heinrich von Schubert wrote about him in Ansichten von der Nachtseite der Naturwissenschaft, Achim von Arnim wrote a ballad about Fet-Mats, Johann Peter Hebel wrote a short story about him called "Unverhofftes Wiedersehen" (lit.
 'Unexpected Reunion').
 Friedrich Rückert also wrote about Fet-Mats.
 Most notably E. T. A. Hoffmann wrote the short story "The Mines of Falun" published in his 1819 collection The Serapion Brethren.
 In 1842, Richard Wagner wrote a libretto based on Hoffmann's short story called "Die Bergwerke zu Falun", but it was refused and instead he wrote Tannhäuser.
 In 1901, Hugo von Hofmannsthal's Das Bergwerk zu Falun premiered at the Burgtheater in Vienna.
+In 2000 Julian Barnes wrote a short story called "The Story of Mats Israelson" later published in a collection of his short stories called "The Lemon Table".